*Prepared for BGLH by Meosha Tall of 1MeNaturally

 What does wash day look like for you?

 S: A typical wash day for me is just conditioner (Tresemme Naturals) and deep conditioner (Hollywood Beauty Olive Cholesterol Deep Conditioning Crème) I love this stuff it works so well for me and is really cheap!
 Before I wash I put the Organix Coconut Milk or Coconut Oil in my hair and comb my hair out from the bottom up so it doesn’t tangle too much.
-I only shampoo maybe once or twice a month, but when I do I use Pantene’s Pro V Relaxed and Natural for Women.
+I only shampoo maybe once or twice a month, but when I do I use Pantene’s Pro V Relaxed and Natural Shampoo.

 Describe your favorite go-to hairstyle for days when you don’t have a lot of time to style.